-- 4.182 Preventive maintenance comprises activities related to asset "inspections, condition assessments, condition monitoring, and servicing." - 4.183 Transpower has proposed a preventive maintenance expenditure of \$232.6 million consisting of \$210.0 million in base expenditure, \$20.5 million in step changes, and net trend of \$2.1 million. - Verifier's review Preventive maintenance - 4.184 The Verifier reviewed \$206.9 million (\$ constant 2021/2022) and verified that expenditure.
-Inflated to \$ constant 2022/2023 this verified amount is \$221.0 million. - 4.185 In its review, the Verifier assessed and verified the maintenance field work step change of \$2.5 million (\$ constant 2021/2022). - 4.186 Verifier noted that the step change for maintenance field work is informed by policies and strategies including asset strategies.
+- 4.163 Preventive maintenance comprises activities related to asset "inspections, condition assessments, condition monitoring, and servicing."71 - 4.164 Transpower has proposed a preventive maintenance expenditure of \$232.6 million consisting of \$210.0 million in base expenditure, \$20.5 million in step changes, and net trend of \$2.1 million.

+Verifier's review - Preventive maintenance

+- 4.165 The Verifier reviewed \$206.9 million (\$ constant 2021/2022) and verified that expenditure.
+Inflated to \$ constant 2022/2023 this verified amount is \$221.0 million.72 - 4.166 In its review, the Verifier assessed and verified the maintenance field work step change of \$2.5 million (\$ constant 2021/2022). - 4.167 Verifier noted that the step change for maintenance field work is informed by policies and strategies including asset strategies.
 The work is planned based on its Grid Asset Management Framework.

-&lt;sup>84 Note that this is includes using the 2021/2022 base year expenditure.
+72 Note that this is includes using the 2021/2022 base year expenditure.
 The 2022/2023 base year is higher by about \$3.9 million (\$ constant 2022/2023) aggregated over RCP4.

-- 4.187 It reviewed the preventive maintenance requirements for several asset classes as well as the assumption, lifecycle plans and other inputs for creating the preventive maintenance requirements.
-This determines the inspections and routine servicing frequences.
-It also reviewed asset class plans which require asset health models and notes that preventive maintenance inspections inform the asset health values. - 4.188 Transpower's maintenance schedule is produced using Maximo and the expenditure forecasting carried out on a bottom-up basis.
-Activities are costed using established unit rates multiplied by the scheduled programmes of work. - 4.189 The Verifier concluded that Transpower's approach to forecasting its preventive maintenance opex need is likely to be prudent.
+- 4.168 It reviewed the preventive maintenance requirements for several asset classes as well as the assumption, lifecycle plans and other inputs for creating the preventive maintenance requirements.73 This determines the inspections and routine servicing frequences.
+It also reviewed asset class plans which require asset health models and notes that preventive maintenance inspections inform the asset health values. - 4.169 Transpower's maintenance schedule is produced using Maximo and the expenditure forecasting carried out on a bottom-up basis.74 Activities are costed using established unit rates multiplied by the scheduled programmes of work. - 4.170 The Verifier concluded that Transpower's approach to forecasting its preventive maintenance opex need is likely to be prudent.